CaltropNetwork/website/content/_index.md

 Hosting simple, yet fun servers.
 </div>
 <br>
 <noscript>You need Javascript enabled to see a random funny image!
-You can look at a list of them here instead.</noscript>
+You can look at a list of them <a href="https://github.com/CaltropNetwork/website/tree/main/content/funny" target="_blank" rel="noopener noreferrer">here</a> instead.</noscript>
 <div id=imageContainer></div>